abexsoft/ruby-ogre/README.md

 To be precise, swig has a workaroud for the nested class syntax that expands it to a top level class.
-I tried this (ref. bindings/ogre/interface/OgreResourceGroupManager.i), but I'm sorry it was so boring for me to do for all of the nested classes and definitions.
+I tried this (ref. bindings/ogre/interface/OgreResourceGroupManager.i), but it is not introduced for all of the nested classes and definitions.

-Please send me (or send a pull request) if you write these swig interface files or have another cool idea =).
+Please send me (or send a pull request) if you write these swig interface files or have another cool idea.

 ### Iterator (crazy template)
   There is another swig problem, template expansion.
 As same as the nested class problem, swig has